People may have no symptoms, or they may have general symptoms such as tiredness, fever, night sweats, and unintended weight loss.

 Treatment of CLL symptoms

-Anemia due to a decreased number of red blood cells is treated with blood transfusions Overview of Blood Transfusion A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
+Anemia is treated with blood transfusions Overview of Blood Transfusion A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
 Transfusions are given to increase the blood's ability to... read more and occasionally with injections of erythropoietin or darbepoietin (drugs that stimulate red blood cell formation).
-Low platelet counts are treated with platelet transfusions, and infections are treated with antimicrobials.
+A low platelet count may cause bleeding and is treated with platelet transfusions.
+Infections are treated with antimicrobials.
 Radiation therapy is used to shrink enlarged lymph nodes or an enlarged liver or spleen if the enlargement is causing discomfort and chemotherapy is ineffective.

 The following is an English-language resource that may be useful.
 Please note that the MANUAL is not responsible for the content of this resource.

 Leukemia & Lymphoma Society: What is CLL: General information on many aspects of chronic lymphocytic leukemia, including diagnosis, treatment options, and research findings